alan-turing-institute/data-safe-haven/docs/source/overview/using_dsh.md

     - Secure methods to share SAS tokens
     - Programme management tools

+The [Standard Architecture for Trusted Research Environments (SATRE)](https://satre-specification.readthedocs.io) project is a useful reference for TRE design.
+It features a comprehensive set of requirements, technical and non-technical, that a TRE operator should meet.
+An evaluation of the Data Safe Haven production instances at the Turing against SATRE can be found [here](https://satre-specification.readthedocs.io/evaluations/alan_turing_institute).

 ## Tiering

 [Tiering](sensitivity_tiers.md) is a fundamental part of DSH.